teabagging/GoogleSheets/docs/Google Sheets/data in Sheets/remove duplicates or trim whitespace.md

-# Split text, remove duplicates, or trim whitespace
+# remove duplicates or trim whitespace

 ## Split data into columns